Map

 |---|---|---|

 Open the Mosaic Settings tab.
-For each layer in the map, create a Mosaic_Setting__c:
+For each layer in the map, create a new Mosaic Setting:

 | Field | Value |